roidelapluie/prometheus-workshop/content/chapter/prometheus.md

 ## Last exercise

-Prometheus fetches Metrics as HTML.
+Prometheus fetches Metrics over HTTP.

 Metrics have a name and labels.